feathersjs-ecosystem/feathers-cassandra/README.md

 Refer to the official [Express-Cassanndra documention](https://express-cassandra.readthedocs.io).

-It works similar to the [Knex service](https://github.com/feathersjs/feathers-knex) adapter by using [CassanKnex](https://github.com/azuqua/cassanknex), except it has all the benefits of the Express-Cassandra ORM.
+It works like the [Knex service](https://github.com/feathersjs/feathers-knex) adapter by using [CassanKnex](https://github.com/azuqua/cassanknex), except it has all the benefits of the Express-Cassandra ORM.

 ### Supported Operators

 ###### Query Operators